Yoonkyo/nginx_streaming/README.md

 http://localhost:5080/dash_final/output.mpd
 ```

-Also you can check dash streaming on your testpage
+Also you can check dash streaming on your testpage.
+You should change 'localhost' to explicit ip address in your testpage html.
 ```c
 http://localhost:5080/testpage
 ```

 ### Live Streaming
 Use broadcast application to publish your live streaming.
 I utilized OBS studio.